Lunatic Calm: Metropol (1997)

 Their debut album Metropol was often compared to the works of The Prodigy and other bands, although it ranged from offbeat and psychedelic trip hop to heavy turbo-charged big beat.
 Record company MCA failed to support the band and they switched their attentions to the American market where they enjoyed a series of successful tours with other groups including Crystal Method.
 The most notable track from that album, and the one for which the group remains best known, is "Leave You Far Behind".
-This track has appeared on numerous movie soundtracks including The Matrix, Charlie's Angels, and Mortal Kombat: Annihilation, also including The Crow in 1998–1999.
+This track has appeared on numerous movie soundtracks including The Matrix, Charlie's Angels, Mortal Kombat Annihilation, a teaser trailer of Spider-Man, and the short-lived series The Crow: Stairway to Heaven.
 A number of Lunatic Calm's tracks were used on video games, and the group did numerous remixes for various artists including Bush, DJ Scissorkicks, and Curve.
+The production equipment included an Atari ST, Akai S1000, Roland SH-101, Roland D-20, Nord Rack, Novation SuperNova II, Novation Bass Station, Alesis Quadraverb, Lexicon Reverb Signal Processor, Gibson and Fender electric guitars and a Mackie 16-channel, 4-Bus Mixer.

-Breaking Point (2002)
+Breaking Point (2002) and disbanding

 The group's second album, Breaking Point was released in 2002, after several years of wrangling with record companies, and with little to no promotion.
 As the album was due to be released, the record label City of Angels went bankrupt.
 Without label support the band were unable to continue and Lunatic Calm disbanded in 2003.
+In Simon Shackleton's words: "There was no label support at all, a complete failure to promote or help in any way with either album, so everything we did we did ourselves.
+After a while, we simply ran out of energy and funds having been burnt badly on both albums."

 Aftermath

-Simon Shackleton has been highly active as a solo producer and DJ ever since, operating primarily under the name Elite Force, but also under aliases such as Killer Elite, Futurecore, Double Black, pHrack R and Zodiac Cartel.
-He has run labels such as U&A Recordings (2006–present) and the Fused & Bruised imprint between 1996 and 2002, and is often cited as one of the leading proponents of the emergent Tech-Funk movement, fusing house, breaks, Electro and Techno.
-Some of his songs (both remixes and new tracks) have appeared on the Crystal Method remix albums, Community Service and Community Service II amongst others.
-He is currently recording an album as Simon Shackleton which is scheduled for release in early 2016 and has become a regular performer and attendee at the Burning Man Festival in Nevada each summer.

-Howie is now one half of DoubleDose, a music production and sound design partnership he set up in 2004 with BAFTA award winner Nick Ryan, devising multimedia marketing campaigns, live event productions and sonic branding for companies such as Nokia, Shell, Ernst & Young, Ford, Mazda, Land Rover, Intel and Formula One motor racing across Europe, North America & Asia Pacific.
-Howie is also a Director at AudioFuel, which launched in December 2008 and offers music that is custom-composed for runners and personal fitness training programs.
+Simon Shackleton has remained an active and respected figure in electronic and hybrid music, releasing under a range of aliases including Elite Force, Zodiac Cartel, and his own name, Simon Shackleton.
+A leading pioneer of the Tech-Funk sound—a fusion of house, breaks, electro, and Techno—he ran the influential labels U&A Recordings and Fused & Bruised.
+His work as Elite Force earned numerous accolades, including multiple Breakspoll Awards and a Beatport Award.

+Following a successful career as a touring DJ and producer, Shackleton shifted towards a more emotive, cinematic sound under his own name.
+In 2025, he released the deeply personal album, The Shadowmaker, which explores themes of vulnerability, loss, and human resilience.
+The album is supported by an immersive live multimedia show that blends film, narrative, and live performance, debuting at the Holiday Theater in Denver.

+He has also composed music for film, television, advertising, and gaming, and remains a regular performer at Burning Man and other transformational festivals.